Contraception

 Why should I talk to my child about contraception?

-When is the right time to talk?
+When is the right time for a conversation?

 What does contraception cost?

-Contraceptive breakdown - what now?
+Contraceptive failure - what now?